parrots-14/ADB-GUI-Tool/README.md

 The setup is probably gonna be different for operating systems other than Windows.
 However, what does apply globally is that you MUST have Python installed.

 ### Windows
+1. Unzip
-1. Run 'setup.bat' so that it installs a dependency needed for the program
+2. Run 'setup.bat' so that it installs a dependency needed for the program
-2. Open CMD and get into the directory that the app is in
+3. Open CMD and get into the directory that the app is in
-3. Run 'python app.py'
+4. Run 'python app.py'

 ### Linux, MacOS (hopefully), etc.
+1. Unzip
-1. Delete EVERYTHING in the app except for 'app.py.'
+2. Delete EVERYTHING in the app except for 'app.py.'
 The setup script is only for Windows, and only installs a dependency which can be manually installed.
 The rest of the files are the ADB dependencies for Windows.
-2. Open up your terminal and run 'pip install customtkinter'
+3. Open up your terminal and run 'pip install customtkinter'
-3. Install ADB onto your device.
+4. Install ADB onto your device.
-4. Run the python script, and it should launch.
+5. Run the python script, and it should launch.

 ## What commands are currently implemented, and what do they do?
 ### Scripting